johnliu55tw/debian-packaging/README.md

 dpkg-buildpackage -us -uc -ui -S -d failed
 ```

-### Causes
+### Causes & Solutions
 The `dh` command is provided by package `debhelper`, but is not listed in
 required package in the
 [Getting Set Up](https://packaging.ubuntu.com/html/getting-set-up.html) page.
-I need to install this package.
-I choose to install Ubunut in minimal setup,
+I installed that package then it works.
+I installed Ubuntu in minimal setup,
 not quite sure if it's related.

 ## Failed to run `dput` command

+I got some error when I try to run `dput` for the first time:
 ```
 Checking signature on .changes
 gpg: /home/johnliu/repackage-htop/htop_2.2.0-2ubuntu1_source.changes: error 58: gpgme_op_verify
 gpgme_op_verify: GPGME: No data
 ```

-### Causes
+### Causes & Solutions

 The file `*.changes` is not signed.
-I have to correct file `debian/changelog`:
+I have to correct `debian/changelog`:

 - `UNRELEASED` -> `focal`
 - User and email

 ## Using `quilt` to create a new file

-Following article
+Following the article
 [Fixing a bug in Ubuntu](https://packaging.ubuntu.com/html/fixing-a-bug.html),
 when I try to create a new patch using command `edit-patch 99-new-patch`, some
 error occurred: